rzelazko/lime-tracker/README.md

   - Other improvements:
     - Dashboard in case of no medicaments place link or button to add some
     - Dashboard in case of no seizures place link or button to add some
+- Update user profile management
+  - Add seizure types management
+  - Add seizure triggers management
+- Add reset passoword
+- Add chart to show seizures by hour
+- Add chart to show seizures during period
+- Add chart to compare seizures in the same month for previous year (only if the are enough data)
 - Update app screenshots
 - Cancel button on form go back to either dashboard or table (not always table)
 - Add install PWA menu item: